furcan/KioskBoard/README.md

   // Size of the icon keys
   keysIconSize: '25px',

-  // Scrolls the document to the top or bottom(by the placement option) of the input/textarea element.
+  // Text of the Enter key (Enter/Return).
+Without text => " "
+  keysEnterText: 'Enter',

+  // The callback function of the Enter key.
+This function will be called when the enter key has been clicked.
+  keysEnterCallback: undefined,

+  // The Enter key can close and remove the keyboard.
 Prevented when "false"
-  autoScroll: true,
+  keysEnterCanClose: true,
 });
 ```